Tombana/foosball-tracker/Optimizations.md

 Comparing the performance of VCSM with GLRP.

+These benchmarks are *without* the idea of alternating between two textures as described in the Flushing section above.

 The size of the texture in question is
 20 (width) x 45 (height) RGBA pixels, which represents an 80x45 normal image.
 Since VCSM requires power-of-two sizes between 64 and 2048, it is a 64 x 64 texture of which we only use the 20x45 part.

+- VCSM: 39 FPS
 - GLRP: 44 FPS
-- VCSM: 39 FPS
 - Writing to VCSM-type texture but not reading it: 46 FPS
 - Writing to GLRP-type texture but not reading it: 48 FPS

+Using textures twice as large (also in the first rendering phase):

+- VCSM: 34 FPS
+- GLRP: 37.5 FPS
+- Writing to VCSM-type texture but not reading it: 44.5 FPS
+- Writing to GLRP-type texture but not reading it: 46.2 FPS

 So even though VCSM might be faster in theory, just writing to these type of textures seems to be slower already.

-This benchmark is *without* the idea of alternating between two textures as described in the Flushing section above.